ChristianGoueguel/specProc/README.md

-`peakfit` is based on the `minpack.lm::nlsLM` function that uses the Levenberg-Marquardt algorithm for searching the minimum value of the residuals sum square.
+`peakfit` is based on the `minpack.lm::nlsLM` function that uses the Levenberg-Marquardt algorithm for searching the minimum value of the square of the sum of the residuals.
 The search process involves starting with an initial guess at the parameters values.